jordicapellad3s/my-website/posts/vault.md

 tag: ["project", "dev"]
 ---

-I have been working on a project called Vault.
-It is a simple password manager that I am building to learn more about Next and Tailwind.
+I have been working on a project called **Vault**.
+It is a simple password manager that I am building to learn more about **Laravel Breeze + React** and **Tailwind**.
 My goal is to have a simple password manager that I can use to store my passwords and have them available on all my devices.

 Right now I am working on the web version and I am planning to build a mobile version in the future.
 But for now, I am happy with the web version.